transnetlab/transit-routing/README.md

 - [Copyright and license](#Copyright-and-license)

 ### Introduction
+Conventional approaches model the transit network as a time-expanded or time-dependent graph and run a variant of the Dijkstra’s algorithm.
+However, this method turns out to be too slow for large networks.
+Furthermore, while planning a journey using public transit, the number of transfers is equally important besides travel time.
+Popular techniques developed for PTR in the past decade include—Transfer Patterns algorithm, Connection Scan Algorithm (CSA), Round based Public Transit
+Routing algorithm (RAPTOR), and Trip-Based public Transit Routing (TBTR) algorithm.
 This repository provides various efficient algorithms to solve bicriteria shortest path problems in public transit routing.
 For documentation refer the link below

 - Website: [https://transnetlab.github.io/transit-routing/html/index.html](https://transnetlab.github.io/transit-routing/html/index.html)